Freckled Model In Zara Ad Sparks Outcry On Chinese Social Media

 "What?
 I didn't know my freckled face is an insult to China," joked a netizen.

 "You don't think she's pretty?" said one.
 "Everyone has a different beauty standard.
-So, you prefer a wanghong lian [an internet celebrity face, implying a face that has gone through plastic surgery]?
+So, you prefer a wanghong lian [an Internet celebrity face, implying a face that has gone through plastic surgery]?
 Her confidence is beautiful."

 "Being overly sensitive is what uglifies the country," another commented.

-State media like China Daily weighed in, too.
+State media like China Daily weighed in too.
 It said that those who see the campaign as "defaming the Chinese" are overly sensitive — and lack "cultural confidence."

-In recent years, international brands have faced a backlash in the world's second largest economy when they've done things considered offensive to the Chinese.
+In recent years, international brands have faced a backlash in the world's second-largest economy when they've done things considered offensive to the Chinese.

 Last year, Italian luxury brand Dolce & Gabbana's tone-deaf chopstick campaign caused public outrage in China, sparking a boycott of the brand in the country.